Emb3rs-Project/p-core-functionalities/README.md

 ## Licenses

-•	Check the license for PuLP, I suppose we will have to use the same; report the li-cense name and info and link;
-•	The PULP version of OSeMOSYS has been licensed under an ‘Apache License 2.0’ which is a permissive license whose main conditions require preservation of copy-right and license notices.
-Contributors provide an express grant of patent rights.
-Li-censed works, modifications, and larger works may be distributed under different terms and without source code.
+•	All the code developed is licensed under a Creative Commons At-tribution 4.0 International License.
+Further modifications, and larger works may be distributed under different terms and without source code.
-•	The input data file ‘Input_file_TEO.xlsx’ is licensed under a Creative Commons At-tribution 4.0 International License.

 ## References